Getting started

 Learn more in the Discover & access data guide.

-Once you've found a dataset that you want to work with, you can add it to a Project.
-Projects are the fundamental analysis interface on Redivis, where you can query, merge, reshape, and analyze any dataset that you have access to — all from within your web browser.
+Once you've found a dataset that you want to work with, you can add it to a Workflow.
+Workflows are the fundamental analysis interface on Redivis, where you can query, merge, reshape, and analyze any dataset that you have access to — all from within your web browser.

-Add a dataset to a project by clicking the Add to project button on the top right of the dataset page.
+Add a dataset to a workflow by clicking the Add to workflow button on the top right of the dataset page.

 After creating output tables for analysis, we can create a computational Notebook in R, Python, Stata, or SAS to further analyze our data and develop our final figures.
 Select any table and click the +Notebook button to get started.
 The notebook will initialize and pull in the table you've selected (or a sample of the table if it is a large table).